Two weeks of fine-tuning VLAs in sim: what worked, what broke

 It descends on the canonical-blue slot, grabs the red book that’s sitting there, drops it in the carton.
 Fails.
 Loops.
 Does it again.

 This sharpens the Robust Skills, Brittle Grounding paper (Emukpere et al.).
 They reported a ~2% non-canonical “instruction-correct” floor under continuous Cartesian jitter, attributable to accidental near-canonical matches.
 With discrete permutations, the floor is cleanly 0%.
+This is shortcut learning: when two solutions fit the data and one is simpler, optimizers find the simpler one.

 The failed mitigation